isaaclee0/ecoshack/src/content/services/service-6.md

 ---
-title: "Home Decoration"
+title: "Custom Design & Build"
-meta_title: ""
+meta_title: "Custom Design & Build Services - Eco Shack"
-description: "Efficient use of space is crucial in home interior design.
-Consider the layout of furniture."
+description: "Bespoke outdoor structures designed and built to your exact specifications.
+From concept to completion, we bring your vision to life."
 date: 2025-05-06T05:00:00Z
-image: "/images/services/service-2.png"
+image: "/images/services/service-6.png"
-categories: ["office"]
+categories: ["custom"]
 featured_in_homepage: false
 features:
-  - name: "Ergonomic design solutions"
+  - name: "Design consultation"
-    description: "Once construction is complete, the designer/architect conducts a final inspection of the project."
+    description: "Work with our designers to create the perfect structure for your needs and property."
-  - name: "Custom and cabinetry design"
+  - name: "3D visualisation"
-    description: "Once construction is complete, the designer/architect conducts a final inspection of the project."
+    description: "See your project before construction begins with detailed 3D renderings and plans."
-  - name: "Workplace wellness design"
+  - name: "Project management"
-    description: "Once construction is complete, the designer/architect conducts a final inspection of the project."
+    description: "Full project coordination from permits and approvals through to final handover."
 draft: false
 ---